 Having spent almost 12 months exploring and living in the ‘Land of Smiles’, we’ve become pretty knowledgable when it comes to information on travel to Thailand, which is why we’ve put together this epic Thailand travel guide for you!

 One of the jewels of South East Asia, Thailand is a country of beaches, rainforests and wildlife.
-Thailand, proud in heritage and Buddhism, the fight to sustain its past with a booming economy beckons.
+Travelling to Thailand, a place proud in heritage and Buddhism, offers an insight into the fight to sustain its past while a booming economy beckons.

 Thailand along with its expanding cities, natural landscapes never cease to amaze from the Northern jungles of Chiang Mai and Chiang Rai where waterfalls become an ideal swimming spots as lush forests dominate the mountainous horizon all while golden beaches and oceans sustain some of Thailand’s most pristine and unique sea life.

 Travelling in Thailand has it all from exotic cuisines, endless opportunity for adventure and some of the friendliest people in the world.
 What more could you ask for?

 If you’re planning to travel to Thailand, then make sure you read up all this information in our epic Thailand travel guide before you go!

 Here’s the basic information about Thailand tourism and visits to know before you go, and to impress your friends at the next travel trivia night!

 - Population: 68 million

 - Electricity Voltage: 220 Volt at 50Hz.
 If you have 110 volt appliances, you need an voltage adaptor otherwise you’ll burn out the item you are using.

 - Electricity Sockets: Plug type A (two – prong round socket) or C (two-prong flat sockets)